skyfterri/Calculator/README.md

 The output is formatted in a readable way:

 - For results that are not numbers (NaN), the program will indicate that the result is "Not a Number."
+- For results that overflow and underflow, the program will display the respective response.
-- For very large or small numbers, the program will display them in scientific notation with precision.
+- For very large or small numbers, the program will display them in scientific notation with 15-digit precision.
 - For integer results, the program will display them without decimals.
 - Results that are within the valid range for double values are shown with appropriate formatting.